This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Cranial Ultrasound

 A cranial ultrasound is a preferred imaging test because it’s easier for infants when compared to an MRI.
-However, a cranial ultrasound may not provide imaging results as clear as an MRI.
+However, depending on the issue to be detected, a cranial ultrasound may not provide imaging results as clear as an MRI.[2]

 A cranial ultrasound must be performed during infancy before the cranial bones are completely formed.
 Once the child’s cranial bones form, the bones will block the imaging.